-Core Tip: Precise molecular subtype of breast cancer is helpful to make individualized strategies for systemic treatment, we thus pay more attention to the changes of tumor biomarkers before and after surgery.
-The conversion probability is fairly low, especially in HER2 status, however, it directly affects the formulation of adjuvant treatment.
-A more important fact is that anti-HER2 therapy has led to a landmark change in patients with HER2 positive breast cancer.
+Core Tip: The precise molecular subtype of breast cancer is helpful in order to develop individualized strategies for systemic treatment; thus, more attention should be paid to the changes in tumor biomarkers before and after surgery.
+The conversion probability is fairly low, especially regarding HER2 status; however, it directly affects the formulation of adjuvant treatment.
+Importantly, anti-HER2 therapy has led to a landmark change in patients with HER2 positive breast cancer.

 INTRODUCTION